 People often think of an Estate Plan as something that will come into effect upon their death; but comprehensive estate planning will also provide guidance in the event of incapacity.
 A well-crafted DPA can be used to seamlessly transition the financial affairs of the Grantor/Principal into the hands of the people they know and trust, without court intervention, and in accordance with their wishes.

-The attorneys at Gehres Law Group, P.C. are pleased to offer a complimentary evaluation to discuss your estate planning needs.
+The attorneys at Gehres Law Library are pleased to offer a complimentary evaluation to discuss your estate planning needs.
 Please remember this information is general in nature and does not constitute legal advice.
 Nothing in this article should be construed as forming an attorney-client relationship.
 For specific advice concerning your particular situation, consult personally with an estate planning attorney.